zer0def/nginxinc-kubernetes-ingress/docs/content/installation/using-the-jwt-token-docker-secret.md

 1. Change the `repository` argument to the NGINX Ingress Controller image you intend to use.
 1. Add an argument to `imagePullSecretName` to allow Docker to pull the image from the private registry.

-The following codeblock shows snippets of the parameters you will need to change, and an example of their contents:
+The following code block shows snippets of the parameters you will need to change, and an example of their contents:

 ```yaml
 ## Deploys the Ingress Controller for NGINX Plus